ShreyaPrasad1/ReactDemoApp/README.md

 2. Install it

-3. To make sure npm is insatlled . open cmd and run npm -version
+3. To make sure npm is installed . open cmd and run npm -version

 Create React.js App